NekSfyris/multithreading_tests/README.md

-# multithreading_tests
+# orbslam_multithreading
-This repository contains a multi-threaded implementation of utilizing ORB-SLAM's localization in ROS.
+This repository contains a multi-threaded implementation of ORB-SLAM's localization in ROS.

 ### System Results
 <p align="center">